Yuhan-Fei/SMRTnet/README.md

 <details>
    <summary> Click here to view the architecture of the RNA language model (RNASwan-seq) </summary>
    <p align="center"><img src="figs/RNA_LM.png" width=100% /></p>
-	Our RNASwan-seq model consisted of 30 transformer encoder blocks with Rotary Positional Embeddings (RoPE).
+   <p align="justify" >We developed an RNA language model, RNASwan-seq, for learning RNA sequence representations.
+RNASwan-seq consisted of 30 transformer encoder blocks with Rotary Positional Embeddings (RoPE).
 Each block includes a feed-forward layer with a hidden size of 640 and 20 attention heads.
 During training, a random cropping strategy was applied to extract 1024-nt segments from the full-length RNA sequences in each iteration, and 15% of nucleotide tokens were randomly selected for potential replacement.
-The model was trained using masked language modeling (MLM) to recover the original masked tokens using cross-entropy loss
+The model was trained using masked language modeling to recover the original masked tokens using cross-entropy loss</p>
 </details>

 <details>